An Illusion of Independence

-What do I need to do and who do I need to become, to change my lifestyle from an experience of lack and constant striving for more, to one of "enough"?
+What do I need to do and who do I need to become, to change my life from an experience of lack and constant striving for more, to one of "enough"?

 To live sustainably requires that we re-build the skills of self-reliance and get back to providing for some of our own needs.

-It also—and this, for some of us, may be far more difficult—requires that we let go of the enshrined western ideal of independence, and accept that to live sustainably means learning again to live interdependently.
+It also—and this, for some of us, may be far more difficult—requires that we loosen our grip on the enshrined western ideal of independence, and consider that to live sustainably may mean learning again to live interdependently.

 Thanks for reading!